 \subsection{Hypergraph states}

-\emph{Hypergraph states} form a multipartite class of states with entanglement and combinatory properties which generalize graph states \cite{PRA.87.022311.2013,NJP.15.113022.2013}.
+\emph{Hypergraph states} form a multipartite class of states with entanglement and combinatory properties that generalize graph states \cite{PRA.87.022311.2013,NJP.15.113022.2013}.
 Given a hypergraph $H$ on $n$ vertices, the hypergraph state, denoted by $\ket{H}$, is obtained in the following way.
 First, we assign a qubit for each vertex of the hypergraph in the state $\ket{+}=(\ket{0}+ \ket{1})/\sqrt{2}$, in such a way that the initial state is $\ket{+}^{\otimes n}$.
-Then, we perform the application of a non-local multiqubit phase gate $C_e$ acting on the Hilbert spaces associated with vertices $v_i\in e$, which is a $2^{|e|} \times 2^{|e|}$ diagonal matrix given by
+Then, we apply a non-local multi-qubit phase gate $C_e$ that acts on the Hilbert spaces associated with the vertices $v_i\in e$, which is a $2^{|e|} \times 2^{|e|}$ diagonal matrix given by

 where $\mathbbm{1}$ is the identity matrix.
 Thus, a hypergraph state $\ket{H}$ is a pure quantum state defined as \cite{NJP.15.113022.2013}